Join City Index and go long or short on Australian and global Shares including CommBank, Amazon and Apple.

 If you believe that a share such as Commonwealth Bank will rise in price, you can place a buy trade.
 If the prices rises, you will make a profit for every point that Commonwealth Bank moves up.
 If the market falls, then you will make a loss for every point the share price moves against you.
 Our trading platform tells you in real-time how much profit or loss you are making.

 You can also trade on a falling share price.
 If you think Commonwealth Bank will fall in price, you sell to open the trade.
-Your position will stay open as long as you want it to, providing you have enough money in your account to cover the deposit you need to keep your trade open.
+Your position will stay open as long as you want it to, providing you have enough money in your account to cover the margin required to keep your trade open.

 Why trade Shares with City Index?